jordanj03/freelance-journey/progress_log.md

 ## Day 4

 Built a script using API call, can handle non-200 responses.
 If 200 is received, info is printed in json format

+## Day 5

+Built a script that loads a JSON file, both locally and from an API call, then merges these into a single variable and pretty prints them.
+Added handling for local file not found and API call failing